rust-lang/rfcs/active/0000-autoderef-pointers.md

 possible](http://stackoverflow.com/a/7058373/1672783) as does the [official isocpp.org FAQ](https://isocpp.org/wiki/faq/references#refs-vs-ptrs).**

+The main reason why references are preferred to pointers in C++ is because of the increased safety, but the syntactical benefits are a factor.
+The main point is that effectively no one in the C++ community considers the "hidden" dereference operations to be an issue.

 Forcing the user to manually deref pointers introduces a user-level cost without providing a benefit.